 The first time that I attempted to make my own beach towel I printed out letters and placed them on the towel.
 To help the letters stay in place I used painters tape.
 Well, this attempt was a fail.
 If you simply use paper the bleach will soak through the paper and create one a big mess on the towel.

-You can see in the above picture how soaked the paper was after I sprayed bleach on the towel.
-So I threw that one out (thankfully it was only $3) and decided to try something else.
+I threw that one out (thankfully it was only $3) and decided to try something else.
 I reprinted the letters, I used size 400 for the letters but you might want to use a bigger size.
 Using scissors I carefully cut out the inside of the letters.
 If you have words with an O you might want to keep part of the inside.
 I decided to make my O’s full.

 Once the letters had been cut out on paper I then traced the letters on cardboard.
 Using an xacto knife I then cut out the letters again on the cardboard.
 Unlike the regular paper, the cardboard is sturdy and thick enough that the bleach will not leak through.
 I added 1/2 bleach and 1/2 water to a spray bottle and sprayed through the cutouts in the cardboard.
 Within thirty minutes the towel was dry.
 I then put the towel in the washing machine so that I could get rid of the bleach smell.